-In the limit of vanishing neutrino Yukawa couplings $ h ^ \nu$ some key quantities, such as $ B - L $ and the phase space density of sterile neutrinos are covariantly conserved.
-Since the $ h ^ \nu$ are small, these quantities change very slowly.
-On the other hand, many SM interactions, the so-called spectator processes, are very fast, leading to a hierarchy of time scales.
-Furthermore, the bulk of the degrees of freedom of the system participates in the spectator processes, giving rise to a well defined temperature.
+In the limit of vanishing neutrino Yukawa couplings $ h ^ \nu$ some key quantities, such as $ B - L $ and the phase-space density of sterile neutrinos, are covariantly conserved.
+Since $ h ^ \nu$ are small, these quantities change slowly.
+On the other hand, many SM interactions, the so-called spectator processes, are fast, leading to a hierarchy of timescales.
+Furthermore, the bulk of the degrees of freedom of the system participates in the spectator processes, giving rise to a well-defined temperature.

 The time evolution of the slowly changing quantities is determined by classical equations.
 When their values are sufficiently close to their equilibrium values the equations are linear.
-Since the time evolution is slow, only first time derivatives appear. \footnote{ A restriction to first order in derivatives is first approximation in an expansion in derivatves.
+Since the time evolution is slow, only first-time derivatives appear. \footnote{ A restriction to first order in derivatives is the first approximation in an expansion in derivatives.
 The corresponding expansion parameter is the ratio $ \Gamma /\omspec $, where $ \Gamma $ is a typical rate at which the slow variables are changing.
-Such corrections may be important in leptogenesis through oscillations ~\cite{Abada:2018oly}. } The coefficients in the equations only depend on the temperature and can be written in terms of real-time correlation functions evaluated at finite temperature, so that all medium effects are included.
+Such corrections may be important in leptogenesis through oscillations ~\cite{Abada:2018oly}. } The coefficients in the equations depend only on the temperature and can be written in terms of real-time correlation functions evaluated at finite temperature, so all medium effects are included.
 For weak coupling these coefficients can be systematically calculated in perturbation theory.

-For illustration, consider the simple case that by the time the baryon asymmetry is produced, the temperature is much smaller than the mass of the lightest sterile neutrino $ N \equiv N _ 1 $.
-Then the sterile neutrinos are non-relativistic, and their motion can be neglected.
-Furthermore, assume $ M _ i \gg M _ 1 $ for the other sterile neutrinos, so that their density can be neglected.
-Finally assume that the temperature is so high that none of the charged lepton Yukawa interactions are fast.
-Then the only slow quantities are the density of the lightest sterile neutrino $ n _ N $ and $ B -L $, and the non-equilibrium system is described by the effective kinetic equations \cite{Bodeker:2013qaa}
+For an illustration, consider the simple case in which, by the time the baryon asymmetry is produced, the temperature is much smaller than the mass of the lightest sterile neutrino $ N \equiv N _ 1 $.
+The sterile neutrinos are then nonrelativistic, and their motion can be neglected.
+Furthermore, assume that $ M _ i \gg M _ 1 $ for the other sterile neutrinos, so that their density can be neglected.
+Finally, assume that the temperature is so high that none of the charged lepton Yukawa interactions are fast.
+The only slow quantities are then the density of the lightest sterile neutrino $ n _ N $ and $ B -L $, and the nonequilibrium system is described by the following effective kinetic equations \cite{Bodeker:2013qaa}